belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

 2. Open the unziped folder with the states data
 3. Select and drag all of the files from your computer and drop them within the mapshaper.org browser window
 4. Click Import
 5. If you did things properly, you should see the map appear.
-Click on the information icon and hover over a state to make sure that MapShaper has imported the associated data for each state.
+Click on the information icon and hover over a state to make sure that MapShaper has imported the associated data for each state

 ![](images/import.png)